cefn/watchable/packages/nevermore/README.md

 strategies.
 The concurrency, interval, timeout, retry strategies are already implemented as individual composable blocks which are piped together.
-You can see the available options through intellisense when invoking `createExecutor` or `nevermore`.
+You can see the available options through intellisense when invoking `createExecutor` or `createSettlementSequence`.

-The `createExecutor` primitive is built on top of `nevermore` pipelines, but provides a simple API in which you can transparently wrap your own typed functions to have them constrained by the pipeline.
+The `createExecutor` primitive is built on top of a `createSettlementSequence` pipeline, but provides a simple API in which you can transparently wrap your own typed functions to have them constrained.

 A _**concurrency-limiting**_ `Strategy` accepts another job only when the number of pending jobs goes below a threshold (because pending jobs have settled as